Calcium channel blockers lower blood pressure and treat other conditions such as chest pain and an irregular heartbeat.By Mayo Clinic Staff

 In some cases, your doctor might prescribe a calcium channel blocker with other high blood pressure medications or with cholesterol-lowering drugs such as statins.

-Doctors prescribe calcium channel blockers to prevent, treat or improve symptoms in a variety of conditions, such as:
+In addition to high blood pressure, doctors prescribe calcium channel blockers to prevent, treat or improve symptoms in a variety of conditions, such as:

 - Coronary artery disease